Cuxham with Easington

-Cuxham with Easington is a civil parish in South Oxfordshire.
+Cuxham with Easington is a civil parish in the South Oxfordshire district, in the county of Oxfordshire, England.
 It includes the villages of Cuxham and Easington.
 The 2011 Census recorded a parish population of 149, unchanged from the census ten years' prior, and its area is 3.18 km², the third smallest in the district of those shown in the 2011 census.
+The parish was formed on 1 April 1932 from "Cuxham" and "Easington".